 So how do you check to make sure your prospective car isn’t saddled with rust problems?
 Follow the instructions given below:

-- – Pull the carpets in the trunk and check for rusting.
+- Pull the carpets in the trunk and check for rust.

-These are the things to consider before signing the papers to avoid any rusting problem in the future.
+These are the things to consider before signing the papers to avoid any rusting problems in the future.